nai1s/defcon-32-badge-photoframe/README.md

 # Future Work

 Currently the slideshow is buggy, once you start it you can't stop.
+Rewriting the lights/screenshow to better use asynchronous methods and/or a central game loop would help.

 I'd like to use this project as a starting point for [DEFCON photobbomb](https://github.com/nai1s/defcon-badge-photobomb), but I'm stuck on the IR controls.
 If you want to contribute please try out that repo!